Close

 Transit and Special Categories

-Airport transit visas allow brief layovers without entering Norway.
+Airport transit visas are essential for nationals from certain countries who need to transit through the international zone of Norwegian airports without entering the Schengen area.
 Family reunion visas enable joining Norwegian residents or citizens, requiring relationship documentation and financial guarantees.

 04